zeyadMohsenHegazy/RIS_Task/README.md

 -- admin / Admin@123
 -- employee / Employee@123

-This users are seeded in the database
+These users are seeded in the database
 ```
 ## Structure